- Importing a Vehicle into the United States

 - Imports of Vehicles, Engines and Equipment.
 This link offers insight to various documents and contact information needed when importing a vehicle.

-- For the import of Canadian vehicles: Canadian Vehicles Approved for Import.
+- For the intake of Canadian vehicles: Canadian Vehicles Approved for Import.

 - Detailed import information from the EPA: The Automotive Imports Facts Manual